 Mr Heinrichs, the former CEO of Arise Technologies, became involved with Mr Wigley through his brother-in-law, and property development partner, fellow Canadian John Dick, the Seigneur of St. John.

-The Court heard that Mr Wigley worked for La Hougue Boëte, a company owned by Mr Dick and named after the £22million Jersey manor he lives in.
+The Court heard that Mr Wigley worked for La Hougue Boëte, a company named after the £22million Jersey manor Mr Dick lives in, and which Mr Heinrichs believed to be owned by Mr Dick.
 The company later became trustee of ‘The 1977 Brazilian Trust’ - a valuable collection of at least six companies and a pearl necklace.

 Pictured: La Hougue Boëte, Mr Dick's company for which Mr Wigley worked, was based at St. John's Manor.